Westfield Montgomery: Expansion

 In 2014, a 16-screen Arclight Cinemas opened at the mall.
 It closed in April 2021 due to the COVID-19 pandemic; in February 2022, AMC Theatres acquired the lease to the cinema and announced that it would reopen the following month.

+In June 2018, Westfield announced that Sears would close and the space used for smaller stores and an open-air mixed-use center.
+Demolition is to start on the former Sears building in 2026.

+Recently, throughout 2025-2026, leasing momentum at the shopping centre has reached an all-time high, with numerous brands signing leases for spaces throughout the mall.

 2016 shooting

 On May 6, 2016, former federal police officer Eulalio Tordil shot three people in the parking lot.
 One victim died.

-In June 2018, Westfield announced Sears would close and transform into additional stores and an open-air mixed-use center.